navikt/hm-grunndata-alternativprodukter/README.md

 The files should be named `V<version-number>_<filename>.xlsx` and have the following format.
 The version number should be increased by one for each new file.

+The new file must also be added to the enum: SubstituteFiles.kt

 ### Grouping products

 HMS numbers that should be grouped together should be in subsequent rows without any empty rows in between.